Tākaka: Geography

-The area around Tākaka Hill has a cave system, including New Zealand's deepest vertical shaft, Harwoods Hole.
+The area around Tākaka Hill is dominated by its karst geology.
+This creates sinkholes and cave systems, including New Zealand's deepest vertical shaft, Harwoods Hole.
+Lake Killarney in Tākaka is a sinkhole filled with groundwater.

 Tākaka and Golden Bay are known for rock climbing, particularly around the area of Paines Ford.

 The town is also known for Te Waikoropupū Springs (colloquially known as Pupu Springs).

 The antipode of Tākaka is the town of Coriscada, Portugal.

 Climate

-Takaka is one of the warmest locations in the South Island, due to its northerly position and maritime influences from the Golden Bay.
+Tākaka is one of the warmest locations in the South Island, due to its northerly position and maritime influences from the Golden Bay.

-Because of the hills in the Kahurangi National Park to the south-west of Takaka, the town receives substantially less rainfall than the West Coast.
-Takaka's location on the leeward side of these hills allow the wind to become warmer and drier as it flows down towards the town, allowing an average of 22 days a year to exceed 26.7 °C (80 °F).
-On the contrary, being a few kilometres inland, cold air can settle over Takaka on winter mornings, resulting in an average of 17.2 frosty days per year.
+Because of the hills in the Kahurangi National Park to the south-west of Tākaka, the town receives substantially less rainfall than the West Coast.
+Tākaka's location on the leeward side of these hills allow the wind to become warmer and drier as it flows down towards the town, allowing an average of 22 days a year to exceed 26.7 °C (80 °F).
+On the contrary, being a few kilometres inland, cold air can settle over Tākaka on winter mornings, resulting in an average of 17.2 frosty days per year.